UKCloud/ukcloud.pingdom/README.md

 ### uptime_checks

-TBC

-### maintenance_windows

-TBC
+Once this collection is installed, run `ansible-doc -t lookup ukcloud.pingdom.uptime_checks` to view the documentation for the uptime_checks lookup, which includes examples of how to call this lookup and the structure of the data returned.

 ## Development

-If you want to develop new content for this collection or improve what is already here, the easiest way to work on the collection is to clone it into one of the default [`COLLECTIONS_PATH`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths), and work on it there.
+If you want to develop new content for this collection or make any changes, the easiest way to work on the collection is to clone it into one of the default [`COLLECTIONS_PATH`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#collections-paths), and edit it there.

 ```bash
 git clone git@github.com:UKCloud/ukcloud.pingdom.git ~/.ansible/collections/ansible_collections/ukcloud/pingdom